adambard/learnxinyminutes-docs/python.html.markdown

     # Use "raise" to raise an error
     raise IndexError("This is an index error") except IndexError as e:
-    pass                 # Pass is just a no-op.
-Usually you would do recovery here. except (TypeError, NameError):
+    pass                 # Refrain from this, provide a recovery (next example). except (TypeError, NameError):
-    pass                 # Multiple exceptions can be handled together, if required.
+    pass                 # Multiple exceptions can be processed jointly.
 else:                    # Optional clause to the try/except block.
+Must follow
-Must follow all except blocks
+                         # all except blocks.
     print("All good!")   # Runs only if the code in try raises no exceptions
 finally:                 # Execute under all circumstances
     print("We can clean up resources here")